CPS principal, five other city teachers surprised with Golden Apple awards

 The six educators received honors from the Golden Apple Foundation, including Kenwood Academy High School’s principal, who was surprised to learn she’d won the leadership award Friday.

-Karen Calloway, the principal of Kenwood Academy High School, arrived at her school Friday with a plan to celebrate the senior class on their achievement of receiving a combined $67 million in scholarships this year.
+Karen Calloway, the principal of Kenwood Academy High School, arrived at her school Friday with a plan to celebrate the senior class for receiving a combined $67 million in scholarships this year.

 But something felt off.